MerosCrypto/Meros/docs/Protocol/Lattice.md

 - mintNonce: The nonce of the Mint this is claiming.
 - bls: BLS Signature that proves the verifier which earned the new Meros wants this Account to receive their reward.

-Claim hashes are defined as `Blake2b-384("claim" + nonce + mintNonce + bls)`, where nonce takes up four bytes, mintNonce four bytes, and bls 96 bytes.
+Claim hashes are defined as `Blake2b-384("claim" + nonce + mintNonce + bls)`, where nonce takes up 4 bytes, mintNonce 4 bytes, and bls 96 bytes.

 mintNonce must be lower than the height of the "minter" Account, and the Mint at that location must not have been previously claimed.